 By Alan Fischer

-La Vuelta continues with the 90-mile Sulphur Springs Road Race Saturday morning and the 7.2-mile Warren Time Trial Saturday afternoon.
+Chilly temperatures are expected when La Vuelta continues Saturday with the morning 90-mile Sulphur Springs Road Race and the afternoon 7.2-mile Warren Time Trial.

-The race concludes with Sunday’s queen stage, the Tombstone Road Race, an 84-mile trek that includes climbs up both sides of Mule Pass, which tops out at 5,930 feet in elevation.
+The race concludes Sunday with the 84-mile Tombstone Road Race.
+Riders will climb both sides of Mule Pass, which reaches 5,930 feet in elevation.